Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 I do see some possible actions that could be taken:

 - Stepping up enforcement of existing traffic laws.
-Since most storm observers don't drive recklessly, this isn't really something that would prevent storm observing.
-It would, however, help solve the problem of the fringe 'crazy driver' elements that give all storm observers a bad name.
+Since most storm chasers don't drive recklessly, this isn't really something that would prevent storm chasing.
+It would, however, help solve the problem of the fringe 'crazy driver' elements that give all storm chasers a bad name.
 I think that this would be a good thing for all parties involved, something I would welcome rather than fear.

 - Setting up roadblocks during tornado events.
 This is already happening in some rare instances, and is similar to what is done in a hurricane landfall zone.
 Only qualified vehicles would be allowed through.
 The potential problem with this is that a roadblock could end up trapping innocent people in danger, such as if a supercell right-turns or a new storm develops and moves over the stopped traffic.
 Roadblocks would have to be highly coordinated events using accurate real-time weather data to be both safe and effective.